Rapid Transit System returns Monday with reduced hours

 "During the past two weeks RTS has gone through an extensive cleaning process including our buses, the RTS bus barn and the Transportation Center," said RTS Manager Megan Gould.
 "We are excited to resume operations and welcome and encourage the public's participation."

 Gould said social distancing and hygiene practices, which were in place since March and up to the time of the shutdown, will remain in place.
-The social distancing and hygiene protocols include a six-foot distance between passengers, limited passengers on the buses, hygiene requirements including washing hands with sanitizer.
+The social distancing and hygiene protocols include a six-foot distance between passengers, limited passengers on the buses, hygiene requirements including using hand sanitizer.

 Drivers will be required to wear a mask and Gould said the public is "highly recommended" to wear masks on the bus.
 Masks will be available on the buses.